liquity/dev/README.md

 - If Fluidity fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause Fluidity to fall back to Tellor
 - Fluidity will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

 **Tellor Decimals**: Tellor uses 6 decimal precision for their AUTUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
 Their decimals value is not offered in their on-chain contracts.
 We rely on the continued social consensus around 6 decimals for their AUTUSD price feed.
-Tellor have informed us that if there was demand for an AUTUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Fluidity.
+Tellor have informed us that if there was demand for an AUTUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current AUTUSD `requestId` (1) used by Fluidity.

 ### Keeping a sorted list of Troves ordered by ICR